What is Acupuncture?

 Children’s Book about Acupuncture and Chinese Medicine

-Maya & Friends Visit this Acupuncturist is a book for children explaining Acupuncture and Chinese Medicine in a fun, simple, and easy to follow way.
+Maya & Friends Visit the Acupuncturist is a book for children explaining Acupuncture and Chinese Medicine in a fun, simple, and easy to follow way.
 Maya and her friends, Bobby Bear and Ellie Elephant, go on an adventure together exploring the methods and magic of Chinese Medicine.
 When Maya gets sick, they visit Dr. Meow, a feline acupuncturist, who demystifies the experience of going for an acupuncture visit.
 Along the way, she explains concepts such as Qi and Yin & Yang in a fun and friendly manner.
 The friends leave the office looking at the world in a new light, and Maya feels much better after her treatment.

 Find out more about the book and order it at acupuncturekidsbook.com